Senior Golf Tour

 used during RVSGT tournaments?

-distance information only is OK, as it is not considered giving advice.
+with another competitor is OK, as it is not considered giving

 - Q: How are the pairings done?
 I often

 seem to play with the same group?

 A: We try to use a slightly different pairing method

 for each tournament, so you will most likely be playing with a

 different group every month.
 However, it is random, so you might still